go-while/nntp-history/README.md

 2023/09/23 21:38:53 RUN test p=4 nntp-history done=30000/1000000 added=60000 dupes=0 cachehits=0 retry=0 adddupes=0
 2023/09/23 21:38:53 RUN test p=2 nntp-history done=30000/1000000 added=60000 dupes=0 cachehits=0 retry=0 adddupes=0
 ```

+## Message-ID Hash Splitting with BoltDB

+This README explains the process of splitting Message-ID hashes and using BoltDB to organize data into 16 different databases based on the first character of the hash, and further dividing each database into buckets using the next 3 characters of the hash.

+The remaining hash can be customized based on the "HashLen" setting.

+## Example

+Suppose you have a Message-ID hash of "1a2b3c4d5e6f7g8h9i0j".
+Using the described approach:

+- The first character "1" selects the database "1".
+- The next 3 characters "a2b" select the bucket "a2b" within the "1" database.
+- The remaining hash "3c4d5e6f7g8h9i0j" can be used for further data organization within the "a2b" bucket based on the "HashLen" setting.